MausCD/mcd_ragdoll/readme.md

 **About**

+This script adds a chance to stumble/slip off

  Ragdollfun is a command with which one you can de- aktivate the funmode In funmode you always fall when you jump